chriskrycho/v5.chriskrycho.com/site/pages/about.md

 {% include 'blocks/short-about.njk' %}
 </blockquote>

 —well, the order is careful and the word choice precise.
-The first things on my personal bio—“a follower of Christ, a husband, and a dad”—are where they are because everything else on the list is both less important than those first three and profoundly informed by them.
+The first things on my personal bio, “a follower of Christ, a husband, and a dad,” are where they are because everything else on the list is both less important than those first three and profoundly informed by them.

 ### A follower of Christ